qiyu1987/IbHomework/ib-extra-assignment.md

 Clean up the provided `App` component by removing everything inside the `<div className="App">` element.

+## How to submit your results
+**Send your homework to teachers@codaisseur.com before Sunday 20:00**

+Clean up your code:
+- Fix the formatting/indentation
+- Remove unnecessary code.

+The app should be runnable simply by cloning the repository and running `yarn start`

 ## Step 1 - Render some elements

 The following references should have enough information to complete this step: